MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

 If the mapping mode of the device context object is `MM_LOENGLISH`, `MM_HIENGLISH`, `MM_LOMETRIC`, or `MM_HIMETRIC`, then the conversion is based on the number of pixels in the physical inch.
-If the mapping mode is one of the other non-constrained modes (e.g., `MM_TEXT`), then the conversion is based on the number of pixels in the logical inch.
+If the mapping mode is one of the other non-constrained modes (for example, `MM_TEXT`), then the conversion is based on the number of pixels in the logical inch.

 ## <a name="dptolp"></a> `CDC::DPtoLP`